ThomasDrew/github-slideshow/_posts/0000-01-02-ThomasDrew.md

-layout: slide
+layout:slide
-title: "Welcoe to our second slide!"
+title: "Welcome to our second slide!"

 Your text
 Use the left arrow to go back!
+Got it